demisto/content-docs/docs/use-cases.md

 This section includes common Use Cases for the different categories of Demisto integrations.
 While this list is not meant to be exhaustive, it's a good starting point for you to understand what use cases could be supported by your integration.

 ## Analytics and SIEM
-Please Note: Will normally include the Fetch Incidents possibility for the instance.
-Can also include list-incidents or get-incident as integration commands.
-Important information for an Event/Incident

 **Top Use Cases:**
 - Fetch Incidents with relevant filters
 - Create, close and delete incidents/events/cases
 - Update Incidents - Update status, assignees, Severity, SLA, etc.
-- Get events related to an incident/case.
+- Get events related to an incident/case for enrichment/investigation purposes.
 - Query SIEM (consider aggregating logs)

+*Please Note*: Will normally include the Fetch Incidents possibility for the instance.
+Can also include list-incidents or get-incident as integration commands.
+Important information for an Event/Incident

 Analytics & SIEM Integration Example: [ArcSight ESM](https://support.demisto.com/hc/en-us/articles/115003749113-ArcSight-ESM)